Joan Baker

-Joan Baker is an American voice-over artist, actress, and author.
+Joan Baker is an American actress and author.
 She is also the co-founder and vice president of the Society of Voice Arts and Sciences, a professional organization for voice-over artists.
 Baker's 2005 book, Secrets of Voice-Over Success, chronicles the careers of a number of America's top voice actors with the intent of providing career guidance to aspiring and existing voice-over professionals.
 Her credits include shows such as Saturday Night Live and Guiding Light, and she has done voice-overs for the anime film MD Geist and for the Grand Theft Auto series.
 Baker has also won multiple TellyAwards and Promax Awards for her work.